This guide page is about customising campaign widgets on Proca.

 Note: Cache Issue.
 It will usually be experienced that when you view the webpage, it will still show the old version.
 This will be because it has been stored in your ‘cache’, which means that your browser has saved some things it downloaded to save it having to download them again, and you are being shown the old version from your cache.
 Either clear your cache or open the webpage in a different browser (incognito/private mode may work) or device, and you will see your new widget again.
 You can also click the ‘Preview’ button to be taken to a page on our server which also shows the widget and might not already be in your cache.
 The Demonstration on the dashboard will also be cached and show the old version for the same reason.

-Note: sometimes customising in this manner is not possible if something has been set to override in the widget config at campaign level.
+Note: sometimes customising in this manner is not possible depending on the settings at the campaign level.
+If you think something should be changeable, let us know.

-The html code for a widget plus some text customisations will look something like:
+Here is an example of what the html code for a widget plus some text customisations will look like:

 Adding a comment block of text to the webpage to sit with the widget: